 It wouldn’t be a comprehensive A to Z of the USA if music and dancing weren’t covered!
 A honky-tonk is a very typical southern style of bar, filled with country music, and two-step and line dancing.
 I ended up in the biggest one in the country on a night out in Fort Worth, Texas, where they even had their own indoor mini rodeo!
 Can’t get more Texas than that.
 Hilarious fun and worth going for the people watching if you don’t like country music.

 Always carry some form of ID, as you will be asked for it no matter how old you look.
 I thought they were joking when they asked me to show ID in the supermarket when I was buying a bottle of wine.
 And no, it wasn’t a way of complimenting me – they wouldn’t sell me the wine until I showed ID!
 You don’t have to carry your passport around though, a driver’s licence will do.

 Tone down the sarcastic British humour, it’s not used half as much here!
 A few will get it, but it will be lost on most.

-If you make it to Florida, this is a must-see.
+If you make it to Florida, the Kennedy Space Center is is a must-see.
 Experience the thundering, shuddering take-off of the Apollo 8, see the launch pads of rockets past and future, and lose yourself in a 3-D film of the earth from space.
 I aimed to spend a couple of hours here and left after six!

 There is a huge Latino culture here.
 Everywhere you go – in the south anyway – you hear Spanish spoken all around and Spanish language options are available for almost everything.
 In Miami, it felt like native Spanish speakers outnumbered English speakers and more often than not people are bilingual.